Please note: The Museum will be closed all day, Saturday, January 29.

 The Museum of Science website uses a technology tool called a "cookie."
 The cookie is a small text file that our website temporarily stores on your hard drive.
 When you return to our site your Web browser passes the cookie from your computer back to our website, so we can recognize you as you move through our site (for instance, the cookie tells our website which shopping basket is yours).
 At no time will the cookie reveal to others your name, email address, street address, or telephone number (even if you have submitted this information to other areas of our website).

-The Museum of Science website automatically logs information such as IP address and browser type of all visitors for measuring the usage of our website.
-We use this information to analyze how visitors use our website, which helps us modify the site and improve our visitors' experiences.
-We may also provide third parties with collective profiles of our user groups and their activities and preferences.
+We may also provide third parties with aggregate profiles of our user groups and their activities and preferences.
 Such collective profiles may also be disclosed in describing our site and services to prospective partners, advertisers, and other third parties, and for other lawful purposes.

 The Museum of Science site may contain links to other websites.
 Please note that when you click on one of these links, you are clicking to the site of another organization.
 Please be aware that we are not responsible for the privacy practices of such other websites.
 Accordingly, we encourage you to read the privacy statements of other websites, as their policies may differ from ours.